 Figure 6.
 Types of PZT energy harvesters in pavement [18].

-Studies about the piezoelectric effects for energy harvesting pavement can be found in [18], using different structures of Piezoelectric Sensors, like: PZT cymbal, PZT pile, PZT stack and PZT cantilever, as shown in Figure 6.
+Studies about the piezoelectric effects for energy harvesting pavement were made by [18], using different structures of Piezoelectric Sensors, like: PZT cymbal, PZT pile, PZT stack and PZT cantilever, as shown in Figure 6.

 B. Energy harvesting piezoelectric circuitry